 I need information about...

 A fractured bone starts to heal on its own right away.
-But a treatment called reduction may help the fracture heal properly.
+But a treatment called reduction may help the break heal correctly.
 Reduction is a process that repositions or "sets" the fracture.
-The goal is to get the fractured bone ends as close as possible to how they were before the injury.
-Your doctor will use one or more methods of reduction.
+The goal is to get the broken bone ends as close as possible to how they were before the injury.
+Your healthcare provider will use one or more methods of reduction.

-If you have a clean break with little soft tissue damage, closed reduction will probably be used.
-Before the procedure, you may be given a light anesthetic to numb the area and possibly relax your muscles.
-Then your doctor manually readjusts the position of the broken bone.
+If you have a clean break with little soft tissue damage, closed reduction will likely be used.
+Before the procedure, you may be given medicine to numb the area and relax your muscles.
+Then your healthcare provider manually readjusts the broken bone.
 A splint or a cast will be worn while you heal.

-If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction is likely.
+If you have an open fracture (bone sticking out through the skin), badly misaligned sections of bone, or severe tissue injury, open reduction may be needed.
 A general anesthetic may be used during the surgery to let you sleep and relax your muscles.
-Your doctor then makes one or more incisions to realign the bone and repair soft tissues.
+Your healthcare provider then makes one or more cuts (incisions) to realign the bone and fix soft tissues.
 Pins, screws, plates, or a combination may be used to hold the bone in place during healing.

-Fractures take from 4 weeks to 4 months to heal depending on the bone and severity of injury.
-Keeping your hand raised can control swelling, throbbing, and pain.
-Your doctor may prescribe medicine that can help reduce pain.
-Don’t remove a splint or cast unless your doctor says you can.
-Call your doctor if your pain gets worse or if you notice any excess swelling or redness.
+Fractures may take from 4 weeks to 4 months to heal.
+It depends on the bone and the severity of your injury.
+Keeping your hand raised can help control swelling, throbbing, and pain.
+Your healthcare provider may give you medicine to help ease pain.
+Don’t remove a splint or cast unless your healthcare provider says you can.
+Call your healthcare provider if your pain gets worse or if you notice lots of swelling or redness.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |